 Having bad credit can feel like it gets in the way of everything in your life.
-No matter how you try to move forward, it keeps pulling you back.
+No matter how you try to move forward, your poor credit score keeps pulling you back.
 The best way to combat this negativity is to learn what a bad score means in the first place.
 Once you understand what bad credit really is, it will be much easier for you to improve it.

 There’s a lot to unpack behind those three digits of your credit score.
 To make a bad credit score good again, you need to understand how a credit score is calculated.
 There are five main components that the three major credit bureaus use to determine your score: